volkerstampa/jsonype/docs/source/index.rst

     modules

-jsont is a package for converting Python's
+json-t is a package for converting Python's
 `JSON representation <https://docs.python.org/3/library/json.html#py-to-json-table>`_
 to (or from) a Python object of a given type if possible (i.e. a suitable converter is available).